miekg/learninggo/interfaces.md

 stack trace and a *run time* error:
 "panic: reflect.Value.SetString using value obtained using unexported field".

-The code on the right works OK and sets the member `Name` to "Albert Einstein".
+The second program works OK and sets the member `Name` to "Albert Einstein".
 Of course this only works when you call `Set()` with a pointer argument.